The importance of the human intestinal flora is only just beginning to be recognized as a factor in both intestinal and extraintestinal health.

 Conditions as common as irritable bowel syndrome, and as deadly as atherosclerosis, are gradually being understood to be associated with specific patterns of gut flora.

+Overuse of antibiotics, high-fat, low-fiber diets, environmental toxins, and other factors are implicated in systematic disturbances of the GI microenvironment (dysbiosis).
 These facts make it increasingly important to understand and safely intervene to restore balance and desirable biodiversity to the intestinal microbiome.

 Additionally, IgY from hyperimmune eggs, unlike immunoglobulins of mammalian origin, cannot bind to human Fc receptors to activate the complement cascade, making them incapable of producing an undesirable inflammatory response.

 Of equal or greater importance, however, is the fact that IgY from hyperimmune eggs is showing promise in managing extraintestinal disorders, now including the modification of risk factors for atherosclerosis, reduction of inflammation in arthritis, improvement in quality of life among HIV/AIDS victims, and for prevention of colonization and re-infection with Pseudomonas in patients with cystic fibrosis.

 INTRODUCING IGY FROM HYPERIMMUNE EGGS

 A single laying hen can be simultaneously immunized against multiple bacteria known to be present in disordered amounts in human intestinal and extraintestinal disease.